 Storage Group Rules

-Storage groups are serviced by zero or more Storage Managers (SMs).
-For a storage group to be available, it must be serviced by at least one SM.
+Storage groups are serviced by zero or more archives.
+For a storage group to be available, it must be serviced by at least one archive that has a running SM.
 The following rules apply to storage groups:

 UNPARTITIONEDstorage group.
 An archive may service zero or more specific (named) storage groups, added using NuoDB Command’s

 An archive that does not specify a specific storage group will still service the

 UNPARTITIONEDstorage group.
 In addition to associating a table with multiple storage groups, a table can be created and assigned to just one storage group.

 A storage group name can contain only alphanumeric characters and underscores (\_).
 Storage group names are case insensitive.

 |In a database with multiple storage groups, a SM may service more than one storage group (more than one logical partition has the same physical location) and a storage group may be serviced by more than one SM (for redundancy and availability).|